-For almost every Vanguard fund, the initial cost of getting into that fund directly is $3,000, so I found myself saving my nickels and dimes until I could afford that initial buy-in.
+For almost every Vanguard fund, the initial cost of getting into that fund directly is $3,000 (or $1,000 for Vanguard target date funds).
+As a result, I found myself saving my nickels and dimes until I could afford that initial buy-in.
 The tools that Vanguard provides allow you to make automatic investments in about any way you could imagine – rolling your dividends back into the fund, automatically investing each week or month from your checking account, and so on.

 Obviously, you can buy into as many funds as you wish from this one account, each with their own automatic investment plans set up however you like.

 Why go this route?
 The fees for investing directly are quite low – 0.1 to 0.2% of the investment in the fund, which is no problem compared to the returns you can get.
 Fees on ETFs of Vanguard funds (see below about this) are only slightly lower than that, but that doesn’t include the fees of buying the ETFs or the fees every time you buy more ETFs – this is always a losing proposition if you’re going to invest regularly and your brokerage charges any fees at all.
 If you want to set up a regular investment plan, doing it directly through your brokerage is the way to go.

 Another Way to Invest in Index Funds